Background and Approach

 Since starting in the field about 20 years ago, I have had the privilege of working therapeutically with diverse populations in various outpatient clinics, hospitals, and schools.
 Over the past several years I have focused on treating clinical and forensic clients through my private practice.

-I am currently accepting new clients to be seen either virtually or in person at my office in Bryn Mawr, PA.
+I am currently accepting new clients to be seen either virtually or in person at my office in Phoenixville, PA.

 My clinical approach is eclectic, including supportive, exploratory, psychodynamic, cognitive behavioral therapy (CBT), client-centered, and mindfulness techniques.
 I also believe humor, at appropriate times, can be an important therapeutic ingredient.
 Understanding that people are their own best experts, I strive to provide the necessary atmosphere to allow for self-reflection to lead to insight.

 Over the years, I have conducted individual, group, and family therapy with culturally-diverse populations, including LGBTQ2S.
-I have significant experience working with: anxiety, stress, life-transitions, depression, self-harm, grief, loss, gender dysphoria, victims of abuse (including sexual abuse and complex trauma), bullying, impaired social skills, adolescents with inappropriate sexual behavior, and families with communication difficulties and relationship conflicts.
+I have significant experience working with: anxiety, stress, life-transitions, depression, self-harm, grief, loss, gender dysphoria, victims of abuse (including sexual abuse and complex trauma), bullying, impaired social skills, adolescents with problematic sexual behaviors, and families with communication difficulties and relationship conflicts.

 Areas of Experience